spicyjack/public/presentations/net-jenkins.md

 ## Changes I've made to Net::Jenkins ##
 - Cookbook
 - Retrieving Jenkins version from HTTP headers
+- Parsing of URLs to allow for non-standard ports/Jenkins URL paths
+- Saving of error message after each HTTP request
+- Building jobs with parameters
+  - Encoding parameters in a JSON HTTP POST message
+- Updates/completion of POD documentation
+- `next_build_number` method
+- Tests for `$jenkins->summary` and `$jenkins->build_version`

 ## How to scale with Jenkins ##
 - Build with params